dvtate/postfix-haskell/planning/implementation/lm.md

 ## Room for Improvement
 - Segregation based on the size of the values being stored
-- Probably a lot of room for optimization and reduce number of linked lists
+- Probably a lot of room for optimization and avoiding linked list walks

 ## API
 Rough ideas for the implmentation